 Something that frustrates me is the onslaught of SPAM SEO emails from companies and individuals phishing for one’s information.
 I often receive forwards from clients sending me these emails asking me to look into the claims, or suggesting that we must be missing something in our campaign if these other companies are pointing out deficiencies.

-This SPAM paints a bad picture of the SEO Industry, but keep in mind the vast majority of these emails are NOT from SEO Companies but rather from scammers attempting to get something out of you.
-The small percentage of these emails that actually come form SEO companies also represent an even smaller percentage of of the industry as a whole.
-Think about Lawyers.
+This SPAM paints a bad picture of the SEO industry, but keep in mind the vast majority of these emails are NOT from SEO companies but rather from scammers attempting to get something out of you.
+The small percentage of these emails that actually come from SEO companies also represent an even smaller percentage of the industry as a whole.
+Think about lawyers.
 Sometimes viewed as “ambulance chasers” – have you ever actually seen a lawyer chase an ambulance?
-All the lawyers I have ever met were actually really good people (and I am not just saying that because many of them were clients!)
+All the lawyers I have ever met were actually really good people (and I am not just saying that because many of them were clients!).

 The signs are often very obvious that these emails should go directly to your trash folder.
 Here are a few common signs you’ll see in nearly every one of these emails:

 - Claims that your site cannot be found in search engines when you know for a fact that it can be found.

 - The Sender name in email header does not match name signed at bottom of the email.

 - Return email address uses a generic free service: @gmail, @hotmail, @outlook, etc.

 - Unprofessional return email like “[email protected]….”
 (Real life example)

 - Multiple SPAM SEO emails appearing in short intervals, all identical but from different senders.